Vedant1224/csds_397_employee_elt/README.md

 ## Overview

 This project implements an Employee ELT pipeline using **MySQL 8 in Docker**.
-The flow is ELT-first:
+The workflow is ELT-first:

 - Land source data as-is in `sources.employee_raw`
 - Profile data quality issues in the raw layer
-- Clean, standardize, and deduplicate in database tables under `staging`
+- Clean, standardize, and deduplicate into **normalized staging tables** under `staging`
 - Export a final cleaned dataset from `staging.vw_employee_clean`

 ## Repository Structure